 This book presents power electronics in a simplified format.
 It covers all topics in power electronics required to be learned by an engineering student.

 The explanations and derivations are compact and concise.
-Several tests are also provided to you.
+Several tests are also provided.

 The text covers basic concepts, techniques, and methods necessary to learn power electronics.
 The author’s innovative examples in solving power electronics problems make this book stand out among the competition.